 In cases where visited operators don’t support 3G fallback, roaming subscribers without VoLTE-enabled mobile devices are typically at a major disadvantage, as are the visited operators themselves, which cannot offer service to the roaming subscriber, thus losing out on revenue.

 This downside, of course, comes much to the dismay of visited operators when roaming subscribers’ devices find alternative operators that do, in fact, support 3G, and which can deliver both voice and data services across the same network.
 This competing operator now becomes the serving network and receives the affiliated roaming revenue, causing the preferred operator to lament a missed opportunity.

-Service providers, however, have the ability to favorably deliver mobile connectivity to travelers, while maintaining a positive customer experience and keeping the network providers’ roaming revenues where they should be, thanks to what Syniverse has developed as its 3G-to-VoLTE roaming interworking solution.
+Service providers, however, have the ability to favorably deliver mobile connectivity to travelers, while maintaining a positive customer experience and keeping the network providers’ roaming revenues where they should be, thanks to Evolved Mobility, Syniverse’s 3G-to-VoLTE roaming interworking solution.

 This innovative approach allows 4G- and 5G-only operators to support 3G fallback to the home network for VoLTE calls made on the visited network, which for the first time, would enable subscribers to effortlessly utilize voice and data services that otherwise would have been unavailable.